03: Wattwil to Rapperswil

 And among the peaceful streets of the village stands a peculiar establishment, halfway between an antique shop and an unusual bazaar.
 A small car sits outside, displaying a discreet slot for settling purchases.
 It seems that only Switzerland still places such trust in buyers, who must not be plentiful in this remote corner of the country.

-Overview of the route’s challenges: easier route, mostly downhill, with marked slopes near Rüeterswil.
+Overview of the route’s challenges: A relatively easier route, mostly downhill, with steep slopes near Rüeterswil.

 Beyond Walde, the road winds gracefully, descending the steep slopes, gliding between the murmurs of small streams, liquid gems flowing towards the Ranzach stream.
 Along its course, it traverses havens of tranquility, solitary farms emerging from the meadows like islands in a sea of greenery.
 The crops modestly recede from this rural scene, allowing nature to reclaim its rights.